camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/gitlab.md

 or a service account on whose behalf a BPMN process will be executed.

 :::note
-It is highly recommended not to expose your GitLab access token credentials as plain text.
+We do not recommend exposing your GitLab access token credentials as plain text.
 Instead, use Camunda secrets.
 See our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::